wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-connectivity/includes/2-understand-core-networking-principles.md

 - Is there sufficient bandwidth for your users and the underlying technologies?
 - Is there acoustic and visual noise in the network environment?
 - What devices will be used for capturing and playing back audio and video?
 - Is your network wireless or wired?
-Wireless networks aren't designed for real-time communication, and a wired network is preferred
+(Wireless networks aren't designed for real-time communication, and a wired network is preferred.)

 ## Microsoft Teams 365 bandwidth requirements